RGBD 3D Scanner And AR For Eyebrow Design

 • 3D AR just with real-time point cloud registration

-• 2D 3D AR use accurate detected marker and design eyebrow realtime and record data
+• 2D 3D AR uses an accurately detected marker and designs eyebrows in real-time and records data

 • Auto 3D mold generation from designed eyebrow data for 3d print